rashtastic/r1/index.md

 ### Nearest 10 vs. Nearest 25

-We now observe the tightness of candidate peers by metric relative to all R1's.
+Having calculated institutions "near" to FSU on the 13 selected metrics, we confirm the meaning of this proximity against individual metrics.
+Institutions selected as the nearest 10 and nearest 25 are compared against all R1's.

 <div class="cols">